 The Joint Corp.
 Thanks Retiring Board Member James H. Amos, Jr.

-/EIN News/ -- SCOTTSDALE, Ariz., March 13, 2023 (GLOBE NEWSWIRE) -- The Joint Corp.
-(NASDAQ: JYNT), a national operator, manager, and franchisor of chiropractic clinics, announced James H. Amos, Jr. has notified the company that he will complete his term on May 25, 2023 and not stand for reelection at the company’s 2023 Annual Meeting of Stockholders scheduled for that day.
+SCOTTSDALE, Ariz., March 13, 2023 (GLOBE NEWSWIRE) -- The Joint Corp.
+JYNT, a national operator, manager, and franchisor of chiropractic clinics, announced James H. Amos, Jr. has notified the company that he will complete his term on May 25, 2023 and not stand for reelection at the company's 2023 Annual Meeting of Stockholders scheduled for that day.
 The board membership will be reduced to six until a replacement is appointed or elected.

 Lead Director of The Joint Matthew Rubel stated, "We thank Jim for his leadership since 2015.
 During his tenure, Jim's counsel as a board member was key in helping the company transform itself into the leading provider in high quality chiropractic care in the U.S. with over 800 clinics.
 On behalf of the board of directors, management, and fellow stockholders, I would like to express our gratitude to Jim for his service and contributions.
 We wish him the best in his endeavors."